-Capital Requirements 6.
+6. Capital Requirements

 The Pillar 1 framework provides the basis for capital requirements arising from credit, market and operational risk.
 It covers the calculation of RWEA and the capital requirements.
 The Pillar 2 framework requires firms to hold capital for all risks not sufficiently covered in the Pillar 1 framework and ensures that firms have adequate capital to support the relevant risks in their business.
+The table below sets out the Group's RWEAs and own funds requirements.